rogervinas/top-5-server-side-kotlin-frameworks-2022/micronaut-app/README.md

 }
 ```

-* `@MicronautTest` will start all "Test Resources" container, despite not needed 🤷
+* `@MicronautTest` will start all "Test Resources" containers, despite not needed 🤷
 * We mock the repository with `@MockBean`.
 * We use **Micronaut**'s `HttpClient` to test the endpoint.
 * We set `greeting.secret` property just for this test (so we do not use the **Vault** value).